 Eligibility to Study Off Campus

-Requirements1.
-Students study off campus during their third or fourth year.
+Eligibility Requirements1.
+Students are eligible to study off campus during their third or fourth year.

 - Students wishing to study off campus in their final semester must submit a Committee on Academic Standing Petition.